 Travel site Hotwire.com has already declared 2015 the ‘Year of the Millennial Traveler.’
 Since this generation was born between 1980 and 1999, plenty of individuals have already finished school, started a career, and have a lot of time to travel.
 According to a survey taken by Next Big Thing, Millennials are expected to spend over $226 billion on travel in 2015.
 The Millennials will surpass the Baby Boomers in travel this year as well.
 In the same survey, 35% of people 18-35 stated that they would be taking a large vacation this year which is 10% more than those ages 45-54.
 With so much money and time available, Millennials will be cruising the web every day planning their next vacation, so it’s important to know how to market to Millennials and get them into your hotel.

 Millennials will also be taking over the business travel industry.
 Millennial business travelers already surpass older professionals in average business trips per year.
 Also, they are more likely to extend business trips into a leisure trip.
 According to an infographic from HotelRez.com, 62% of Millennials say they extend their stay when on business while only 44% of non-Millennials say they do.

 Millennials are powerful, influential, adventurous spenders who are looking for a good time no matter what they are doing.
-Hotels are trying to keep up with this generation by grasping their attention with fresh ideas, extensive social media campaigns, loyalty programs and promotions.
+Hotels are trying to keep up with this generation by grasping their attention with fresh ideas, extensive social media campaigns, loyalty programs, and promotions.
 Some major hotel companies have even created small hotel chains geared directly toward Millennials.
 Having a strong social media presence and an easy-to-use mobile site is the first step in getting the Millennials’ attention.
-2015 is a good time to cash in on these trendy travelers and keep your hotel rooms full.
+2015 is an excellent time to cash in on these trendy travelers and keep your hotel rooms full.